 You can track your card status and payment schedule using the Bits app, and then track changes in your Experian credit score for free.

-Bits is a digital card, so you won’t receive a physical card and will instead manage your account via the Bits app.
+Bits is a digital card, so you won’t receive a physical card and you’ll instead manage your account via the Bits app.
 You also won’t be able to use Bits to borrow money, get a cash advance or pay for purchases.
 It’s only intended to be a tool for those looking for a straightforward way to improve their credit score.

 Yes, Bits reports your monthly subscription payment to Experian.
 However, Bits’ “Rent reporting” service does not report to Experian.